nickpapac/docs/README.md

 2. `build_binary` for firmware builds
 3. `testing` for functional tests on real hardware

 You don't need to use all the above stages and stages with no definitions will be ignored.
 Each stage contains definitions on what to do.
-Testing stage includes a `binary_update` job that is used to update the device firmware.
-A sample `.spannerci.yml` file can be seen below:
+Testing stage includes a `binary_update` sub-stage that is used to update the device firmware.
+A sample `.spannerci.yml` file is shown below:

 ```
 code_qa: